birdflop/BirdTickets/README.md

 8. (Optional) Create a transcript channel with `-setlog`.

 # Support
-If you run into any issues or bugs, you can ask for help in the Birdflop Hosting discord: https://discord.gg/ZrRvTMu.
+If you run into any issues or bugs, you can ask for help in the Birdflop Hosting Discord: https://discord.gg/ZrRvTMu.